-Brain injuries often occur when an external force exerts pressure or violence on the head or body, causing brain dysfunction.
+While any serious injury can affect your life for years to come, brain injuries are unique in that they have such a profound impact on victims as well as their families.
+Brain injuries often occur when an external force exerts pressure on the brain, causing permanent damage.
 In some cases, they may occur due to the penetration of an object, either a piece of the skull or part of a car or building.
-While a mild brain injury might cause temporary dysfunction, there are also catastrophic brain injuries that result in long-term complications or death.
+While a mild brain injury might cause temporary dysfunction, there are also catastrophic injuries that result in long-term complications or death.

 Brain injuries can have both physical and psychological symptoms, including loss of consciousness, weakness or numbness, seizures, inability to wake up, headache, nausea, loss of coordination, confusion, slurred speech, coma, agitation, and odd behavior.
 In serious cases, it may be necessary for someone suffering from brain injuries to obtain household services and long-term care.
 They may no longer be able to work, or they may not be able to work in the same job, and they may require vocational rehabilitation services.
 All of these additional services can get expensive.Establishing Liability for Brain Injuries

 One way that people who suffer catastrophic brain injuries can pay for the increased medical care and offset the loss of income is to hold those responsible for their harm accountable through a personal injury lawsuit.
 In most cases, personal injury lawsuits are brought under a theory of negligence.
 In these cases, the plaintiff will need to prove 1.) the defendant owed them a duty of care, 2.) the defendant breached that duty, 3.) the defendant’s actions were the actual and proximate cause of the accident, and 3.) actual damages.